sruckh/SeedVR-RunPod/JOURNAL.md

 - **How**: Updated the `Dockerfile` to install Python 3.10 and the `run.sh` script to use the correct `apex` and `flash-attn` wheels for Python 3.10.
 - **Issues**: None.
 - **Result**: The container should now build successfully with the correct Python environment and dependencies.

+## 2025-08-16 21:35

+### Fixed Docker Build Failure for Python 3.10
+- **What**: Resolved the `E: Unable to locate package python3.10-venv` error during the Docker build.
+- **Why**: The Ubuntu 24.04 base image does not have Python 3.10 packages in its default repositories.
+- **How**: Modified the `Dockerfile` to add the `deadsnakes` PPA, which is a well-known source for multiple Python versions on Ubuntu.
+This makes `python3.10` and `python3.10-venv` available for installation.
+- **Issues**: None.
+- **Result**: The Docker container should now build successfully on GitHub Actions with Python 3.10 correctly installed.